nasa-gibs/mrf/doc/MUG.md

 To set a custom LERC precision value for a new MRF file, use the free form MRF OPTIONS mechanism:
 `-co OPTIONS="LERC_PREC:0.005"`

-There are two different styles of LERC compression supported in MRF, LERC (default, Lerc2) and LERC1.
+There are two different styles of LERC compression supported in MRF, LERC (default) and LERC1.

-- LERC1 is the original LERC code, which implemented a single band compression for floating point.
+- LERC1 is the original LERC algorithm, which implements a single band compression for floating point.
-MRF can make use of it for integer type data by conversion to floating point before invoking LERC1.
+MRF can make use of it for integer data by conversion to floating point before invoking LERC1.
 This means that LERC1 integer precision is limited to 24 bits.
 MRF also simulates pixel interleaved with LERC1 compression by concatenating the results for each individual band.
-While there is no size advantage to using LERC1 pixel interleaved in MRF, there might still be a performance advantage in a cloud environment since data for all bands is read in a single operation.
+While there is no size advantage to using LERC1 pixel interleaved in MRF, there might be a performance advantage in some environments since data for all bands is read in a single operation.
+LERC1 is the format used by Esri terrain tiles.
-To choose LERC1 instead of the default LERC, add V1=ON to the options string, like this:
+To choose LERC1 instead of the default LERC, add V1=ON to the options string:
 `-co OPTIONS="LERC_PREC=0.01 V1=ON"`

-- LERC (Lerc2) supports more data types and higher precision than LERC1 and it is usually faster than LERC1.
+- LERC (Lerc2, not to be confused with Lerc version 2) supports different data types explicitly and is usually faster than LERC1.
-LERC development continues independent of MRF, new features may be added, and the LERC version may increase.
+LERC development continues independent of MRF, new features may be added.
-The LERC library also includes different compression methods in addition to the LERC algorithm, methods that may result in better compression.
+The LERC format includes different compression algorithms in addition to the original LERC1 one, methods that may result in better compression.
 For byte input data specifically, Huffman compression is used since Lerc version 2, which usually results in better compression.
 LERC also handles pixel interleaved data, introduced at LERC version 4.
-By default, MRF writes LERC tiles using LERC version 2 for single band per tile, or the latest version supported by the LERC library being used otherwise.
-MRF files created using a more recent LERC library may be unreadable by MRF using an older LERC version, which will generate LERC decoding errors.
+By default, MRF writes LERC tiles using LERC version 2 for single band per tile, or the latest version supported by the LERC library otherwise.
+MRF files created using a more recent LERC library may be unreadable by MRF using an older LERC version, it will generate LERC decoding errors.
-When writing to a MRF - LERC, it is possible to choose a specific LERC version using the free OPTION L2_VER.
+When writing to a MRF/LERC, it is possible to choose a specific LERC version using the free OPTION L2_VER.
 This option is used by the MRF driver to request that LERC encoding does not use any features not available in the selected version.
 For example, to choose LERC version 3 as the maximum, while specifying a value precision of 0.2, use `-co OPTIONS="L2_VER=3 LERC_PREC=0.2"`

-MRF tiles compressed by LERC can be further compressed with ZSTD or DEFLATE, which in some cases can improve the overall compression, at the expense of speed.
+MRF tiles compressed by LERC can be further compressed with ZSTD or DEFLATE which in some cases can improve the overall compression, at the expense of speed.
 ZSTD and DEFLATE speed is asymmetric, with decompression being faster than compression, so it does not affect read speeds as much as it does writes.
-DEFLATE decompression is still significantly slower than LERC so it should be used only when the size is critical or when the decompression speed is not a bottleneck, for example when reading tiles from cloud storage.
 To add ZSTD or DEFLATE to LERC, add "ZSTD:ON" or "DEFLATE:ON" to the list of free form options.
-This example sets both the LERC precision, the LERC version and the extra ZSTD stage: `-co OPTIONS="LERC_PREC=0.01 ZSTD:ON L2_VER:2"`
+This example sets the LERC precision, the LERC version and the extra ZSTD stage: `-co OPTIONS="LERC_PREC=0.01 ZSTD:ON L2_VER:2"`

 # Functional Types of MRF